JB Pritzker, Governor, State of Illinois

 How to Apply

-The NES application period each year starts on March 1 and continues through April 30.
 The application must be completed and submitted each year an applicant wishes to receive funding, regardless of whether the applicant has received a previous award (renewal).
-The NES Application/Promissory Note/Grant Agreement is accessed online via the Program Applications & Status Checks area of the Student Portal.
+When available, the NES Application/Work Agreement/Promissory Note is accessed online via the Program Applications & Status Checks area of the Student Portal.
 The online application has built-in edits to prevent errors, and we will send immediate confirmation to your e-mail address that your application has been received.
 If your application is incomplete, you will receive a letter from ISAC explaining the reason(s) and advising how to resolve the issue.
+Applicants are also required to complete the Free Application for Federal Student Aid (FAFSA®) or, if applicable, the Alternative Application for Illinois Financial Aid, for the same academic year that you are applying for the scholarship.

 Return to top